DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

         ssh -o IdentitiesOnly=yes [username]@[private IP]

 - For ssh errors, it might be easier to setup an [ssh connection setup](https://www.digitalocean.com/community/tutorials/how-to-configure-custom-connection-options-for-your-ssh-client) in `~/.ssh/config`

 * * *

-## Remove Terraform Project from Azure

-- **WARNING:** Be careful on what resource group you are destroying!!
-Be carefult not destroy other user resources (always check command line variable names or nested resource links).

-        cd ~/deploy_ws/operations/deploy/azurebooks/example/

-        # this will destroy everything create  in the example terraform workspace
-        terraform destroy

-        # remove all the terraform state files
-        rm -rf .terraform
-        rm terraform.tfstate terraform.tfstate.backup

-* * *